sassoftware/sas-studio-custom-steps/NLP - Score Text Classifier/README.md

 This custom step enables you to score a text corpus with a text classifier model trained using the deep learning (BERT-based) textClassifier.trainTextClassifier action.

-It uses the recently introduced Visual Text Analytics (VTA) CAS action, textClassifier.scoreTextClassifier.
+It uses the recently introduced SAS Visual Text Analytics (VTA) CAS action, textClassifier.scoreTextClassifier.
 This augments SAS approaches for Natural Language Processing-based classification models (in addition to rules-based classification).
 More details in the documentation (link provided below).

 Use this to classify customer reviews as per a star rating, carry out sentiment analysis, prioritize customer complaints, identify serious adverse events, and many other classification use-cases.

-Use of this custom step requires a Visual Text Analytics (VTA) license.
+Use of this custom step requires a SAS Visual Text Analytics (VTA) license.

 ## Screenshot